 Not a great entree for controversial Education Secretary Betsy DeVos.
 In terms of marketing fails, this one got her and the department torched!

 The computer systems at the DoE are old, but Betsy next time, try using spell check!

-Following the devastation from a horrible hurricane season last year, Puerto Rico was left in shambles.
-Mark Zuckerberg used Facebook’s VR app Spaces to tour through an NPR-produced 360 video of Puerto Rico.
+Following the devastation from a horrible hurricane season, Puerto Rico was left in shambles.
+Mark Zuckerberg used Facebook’s VR app Spaces to tour through an NPR-produced 360-video of Puerto Rico.